ihcsim/routeguide/README.md

 $ make image
 ```

-To deploy the server and client to Minikube:
+To meshed the server and client on Minikube with the Linkerd 2 proxy:
 ```
 $ make mesh
 ```